iMokhles/BOptionLoader/README.md

 - place your BBM app ipa file inside this repo folder ( rename it to app.ipa )
 - change the app bundle id from Xcode
+- go to Capabilities then Fix iCloud also
+- DONE now next step
 - hit Play ( ^^ )

 ### Support